gwen001/github-subdomains/README.md

     	github token (required)
 ```

-If you want to use multiple tokens, you better create a `.tokens` file in the executable directory.
-1 token per line.
+If you want to use multiple tokens, you should create a `.tokens` file in the executable directory with 1 token per line.